DJW0519/RPGgame/README.md

 how he impacts the environment around him.

 Functionality:
-­User can create a new character, with different classes / jobs as options ­Depending on the choice made, will impact the attributes of the character ­Events in game will morph the character, and by the end will be a mesh of different attributes
+­User can create a new character, with different classes / jobs and gender, as options ­Depending on choices made attributes of the character will be impacted ­Events in game will morph the character, and by the end the charachter will be a mesh of different attributes
+-All players will be existing in the same "world" as one another.
+For example, if person A cuts down a tree and logs out, then person B will can see that the tree is cut down when they log in.
 ­Will be scalable, game events can be added later to expand the story ­Interactive story will make the game, events, and character unique to the individual user